cunybpl/nycet_pnp/src/content/measurement_techniques/true-rms-power.md

 ## Measurement Steps

-### 1. Preparation for Data Acquisition
+### 1. Prepare for Data Acquisition

-The following sections assume a data logger is being used, for details on measurement with a power meter refer to the <strong>One-time true RMS power</strong> guide.
+The following sections assume a data logger is being used.
+For details on measurement with a power meter, refer to the <strong>One-time true RMS power</strong> guide.

 Use the manufacturer’s software to set up and launch the logger(s).
 Refer to the equipment’s user manual for detailed instructions on how to set up the logger.